 “A person’s experiences of life are a book.
 There was never yet an uninteresting life.
 Such a thing is an impossibility.
 Inside the dullest exterior there is a drama, a comedy, a tragedy.”

 – From Mark Twain’s notebook and “The Refuge of the Derelicts”

-We will meet on the first and third Saturdays of each month starting Sept.
-16 at 10:30 a.m. in the Centering Room downstairs at church.
-The fall schedule:
+We will meet on the following Saturdays at 10:30 a.m. in the Centering Room on the Lower Level of the church:

 If child care or more information is needed, please contact Fran Reynolds by email or by phone at 573-881-3828 or 573-443-4336.